eighteyes/Hemlock/README.md

 Hemlock
 =======

-Chrome Extension to Remove Famous People from your Internet
+Chrome Extension to Remove Unwanted People from your Internet Expeience

 In Extreme Beta.
 There are no options pages, just basic functionality.

-Clone, install unpacked extension, internet without being exposed to the extravagent indulgences of the rich.